Differentially Private Decentralized Optimization with Relay Communication: Numerical experiments

-We use two real datasets including covtype and mnist which have 55500 samples with 54 features and 60000 samples with 784 features, respectively.
+We use four types of datasets: ijcnn1 datasets owning 49990 samples with 22 features; `0' and `1' datasets in MNIST owning 12665 samples with 784 features; `T-shirt' and `trouser' datasets in Fashion-MNIST owning 12000 samples with 784 features; `cat' and `dog' datasets in CIFAR-10 owning 10000 samples with 3072 features.

 The following steps should be applied to preprocess the datasets.
 We firstly remove missing values and then normalize all numerical features so that the range of each value is $[0,1]$.
 Moreover, we transform labels by the one-hot encoding method into $\{+1,-1\}$.
 Ultimately, these processed data will be allocated equally to each local agent.

-In this experiment, we firstly make comparisons on DP-RECAL and RECAL which is in non-private setting as a baseline, to evaluate the accuracy and the effectiveness of our approach.
-Then, we compare the performance of the DP-RECAL algorithm with various privacy budget.
-Finally, we consider the circular graph and the complete graph with 8 agents, and compare DP-RECAL with NIDS \cite{NDIS}, PG-EXTRA \cite{PGEXTR}, IC-ADMM \cite{Chang2015} and RW-ADMM \cite{Shah2018}, all of whom are also injected with DP noise, on these two different topologies, to show the advantages of our approach.
+In this experiment, we firstly compare DP-RECAL with different privacy budgets and set RECAL, which is in non-private as a baseline, to evaluate the accuracy and the effectiveness of our method.
+Next, we compare various differentially private decentralized optimization algorithms with DP-RECAL to show its advantages.
+The latest relevant differentially private researches \cite{Zhang2017}, \cite{Huang2020} and \cite{Zhang2018} rooted in the ADMM algorithm should be fully considered.
+Note that \cite{Zhang2018} is pointed out by their authors to represent an improved version of \cite{Zhang2018_1}, thus we opt to incorporate \cite{Zhang2018} into our control group due to its better performance.
+NIDS \cite{NDIS}, EXTRA \cite{PGEXTR}, due to their wide-ranging applicability, are injected with DP noise in our experiments.
+Furthermore, we include a asynchronous gossip algorithm RWADMM \cite{Shah2018} in the comparison, which differs from the above algorithms.

-To NIDS, PG-EXTRA and IC-ADMM, we set the total iteration number $T=600$; to RW-ADMM, we set the activated probability $P=0.5$ and the total iteration number $T=1200$, such that the LCI of RW-ADMM is 600.
-These settings can facilitate ensuring that privacy-preserving algorithms consume the same privacy budget with carefully selected noise and step parameters.
-In particular, for DP-RECAL, we consider different privacy budget $\epsilon=\{1,5,10\}$ with $\delta=10^{-3}$.
-The performance of these algorithms is demonstrated by the relative errors $\|\vx^k-\vx^*\|/\|\vx^0-\vx^*\|$.
+For an internal comparison within DP-RECAL, we set different privacy budgets $\epsilon=\{1,5,10\}$ with $\delta=10^{-3}$ by using different initial values and consuming the same number of PLF.
+This allows us to understand the impact of different privacy budgets on the performance of DP-RECAL.